mariuzka/PPPD/README.md

 )
 ```

 The arguments *states* and *years* can both be either a single value or a list of values.
-In the following example multiple federal states and multiple years are given.
-Caution: the execution of the code below may take a few days.
+In the following example multiple federal states and multiple years are specified.
+Caution: The execution of the code below may take a few days.

 ```python
 from src import ppRunner as ppr